lucasimonmendes/small_shell_study/Readme.md

 # post_instalation_ubuntu.sh - Make the post configuration of Ubuntu 19.10
+ **Script created for the purpose of studying functions, loops and variables in shell.**
- This script installs the programs I use after installation, upgrades and cleaning the system.
+ This script installs the programs for user after installation, upgrades and cleaning the system.

 ## Requirements
 Ubuntu 19.10